Writing a winning nomination for the Analysis in Government (AiG) Awards

 Before you complete the Analysis in Government Awards nomination form, we understand that you might want to put in some planning and prepare your statement.
 To help you along, here is a short guide on what you’ll need to provide:

-• Considering the award criteria, describe how the nominee achieves excellence in one of the six award categories.
-Please also supply any URL links to the work to support your entry (max 1,000 words)
+• considering the award criteria, describe how the nominee achieves excellence in one of the six award categories.
+Please also supply any web links to the work to support your entry (max 1,000 words)

 If you’d like to practice before you complete the online form you can download a Word version of the nomination form too.